ligeiamag/ligeiamag.github.io/_spring-2020/br-yeager-interview.md

 Rapids](http://www.noisemakerjoe.com/wtr){:target="_blank"}, and one thing we talked about was the challenges and contradictions surrounding writing about the Unknown.
-And one thing I believe pretty strongly in is that if you truly want to write about the Unknown, it can't just be about things that are unknown to the characters but known to the author, it has to be unknown to the author as well.
+And one thing I believe pretty strongly in is that if you truly want to write about the Unknown, it can't just be what is unknown to the characters but known to the author, it has to be what is unknown to the author as well.
 So while I have some ideas about what is really happening in *Negative Space*, I wanted to make the theoretical context big enough so that even I am in the dark regarding some of the larger questions.

 The more incidental elements---the songs the characters listen to, or the movies they watch, and video games they play, etc.---just comes out